Expansion of E-Commerce and Rising Demand for Fast Delivery is Propelling the Market Growth

 Operational Complexity and Limited Adoption Pose Threats to the Market Growth

-Moreover, logistical coordination such as transportation management and last-mile delivery becomes increasingly complex with more MFCs.
+Moreover, logistical coordination, such as transportation management and last-mile delivery, becomes increasingly complex with more MFCs.
 The complexity of operational requirements may even lead to inefficient, error-producing, and late operations, possibly affecting customer satisfaction and ultimately frustrating the widespread uptake and profitability of micro-fulfilment centres.

 New Micro-fulfilment Centre Launches Provide Traction to the Market Growth

 The innovative setup is intended to allow shoppers to buy Whole Foods items while also ordering and picking up Amazon products, such as household essentials like Tide Pods and Pepsi.
-The products were set to be packed, and ready to pick up at the back of the Whole Foods location, once the customers were finished shopping in the store.
+The products were set to be packed and ready to pick up at the back of the Whole Foods location, once the customers were finished shopping in the store.
 The new combined operation was set to launch by early 2025.
 In a separate initiative, Amazon also tested a new fulfilment centre in Phoenix that intended to enable customers to order groceries, such as milk, alongside their regular Amazon app orders.
 This facility is designed to facilitate same-day deliveries, with items being available for overnight orders.

-Additionally, in January 2024, Giant Eagle had inaugurated its first automated micro-fulfilment centre in Pittsburgh.
+Additionally, in January 2024, Giant Eagle inaugurated its first automated micro-fulfilment centre in Pittsburgh.
 The MFC, designed to stock centre store goods along with chilled and frozen items, was set to fulfil curbside pickup orders.
 Giant Eagle was actively recruiting for various roles involved with operating the MFC.
-The facility which was located at 1775 South Braddock Ave., employed a tote-based system to transfer products.
+The facility, which was located at 1775 South Braddock Ave., employed a tote-based system to transfer products.
 In April 2022, the retail platform Fabric had constructed a 39,000-sq.ft. micro-fulfilment centre in Dallas as part of the company's expansion of MFCs across the United States.
-It further announced its plans to double the capacity of the MFC which will enable its micro-warehouses to complete on-demand retail deliveries to 90% of U.S. consumers in less than two days.
-Fabric’s fully automated robotic MFCs, which can be run with just three employees, utilize AI-driven software to efficiently manage inventory.
+It further announced its plans to double the capacity of the MFC, which will enable its micro-warehouses to complete on-demand retail deliveries to 90% of U.S. consumers in less than two days.
+Fabric’s fully automated robotic MFCs, which can be run with just three employees, utilise AI-driven software to efficiently manage inventory.

 Searching for a Country or Region Specific Report?